awesto/django-shop/docs/reference/cascade-plugins.rst

 ====

 The **CartPlugin** has four different rendering options: Editable, Static, Summary and Watch-List.
-:ref:`cart` plugin has already been described in detail.
+The :ref:`cart` plugin has already been described in detail.

 Customer Form